 The Hazel Rowley Literary Fellowship supports Australian writers of biography, and extends to include a writer who is working on an aspect of cultural or social history.
 The Fellowship awards $15,000 to assist with travel and research.

-Applications for the 2018 Hazel Rowley Literary Fellowship are now open.
+Applications for the 2021 Fellowship have now closed.

 In 2017, the Fellowship was awarded to Anne-Marie Priest (QLD) biography of Australian poet Gwen Harwood (1920-1995).
 For the first time, the Fellowship also made a highly-commended award of $3,000 to Suzanne Spunner (Vic) for her biography of East Kimberley artist Rover Thomas.